MoritzMoeller/An-Association-Between-Prediction-Errors-and-Risk-Seeking-Theory-and-Behavioral-Evidence/README.md

 ### Reproduce the figures

-Scripts that produce the figures are in `figure_scripts'.
-Run one to produce the figure and save it as a .png into the `figures' folder.
+Scripts that produce the figures are in `figure_scripts`.
+Run one to produce the figure and save it as a .png into the `figures` folder.

 ### Get the data